eliihen/wsta/wsta.md

        -p, --ping SECONDS
-              Send  "ping" frames to the server every SECONDS seconds.
+              Send  a  ping frame to the server every SECONDS seconds.
 This is helpful if you want to have a an automated script  with  a  con- stant connection to the server without getting disconnected, for example to monitor uptime.

+       --ping-msg MESSAGE
+              Specify the message to send when pinging the server.

+              config key: ping_string (String)

        -e, --echo